MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 {: .callout}

 > ## Sphinx AutoAPI
-> Another strategy for generating API documentation is using [Sphinx-AutoAPI](https://github.com/readthedocs/sphinx-autoapi).
+> Another strategy for generating API documentation is using [Spinx-AutoAPI].
 >
 > AutoAPI will pull documentation for all of your functions at once, rather than you having to build them manually.
 >